chrisli-03/AcuMock/problems.md

 5. Problem: Refreshing on routes other than root result in 404

    Solution: in server.js add `app.use((req, res) => res.sendFile(path.join(__dirname, '../build/index.html')))`

+7. Problem: Not enough ram when building client.

+   Solution: haven't found one... tried increasing max ram with `--max-old-space-size` but didn't work.